open-feature/open-feature-operator/docs/crds.md

         <td><b>name</b></td>
         <td>string</td>
         <td>
           Name of the environment variable.
-Must be a C&#95;IDENTIFIER.<br/>
+Must be a C&lowbar;IDENTIFIER.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>value</b></td>
         <td>string</td>
         <td>
-          Variable references &dollar;(VAR&#95;NAME) are expanded using the previously defined environment variables in the container and any service environment variables.
+          Variable references &dollar;(VAR&lowbar;NAME) are expanded using the previously defined environment variables in the container and any service environment variables.
 If a variable cannot be resolved, the reference in the input string will be unchanged.
-Double $$ are reduced to a single $, which allows for escaping the &dollar;(VAR&#95;NAME) syntax: i.e. "$&dollar;(VAR&#95;NAME)" will produce the string literal "&dollar;(VAR&#95;NAME)".
+Double $$ are reduced to a single $, which allows for escaping the &dollar;(VAR&lowbar;NAME) syntax: i.e. "$&dollar;(VAR&lowbar;NAME)" will produce the string literal "&dollar;(VAR&lowbar;NAME)".
 Escaped references will never be expanded, regardless of whether the variable exists or not.
 Defaults to "".<br/>
         </td>
         <td>false</td>
       </tr><tr>